aa25g15/hm-round/README.md

    * You can also talk about how you participated in the Hackathon 4 Good - The Hague with TM Systems team, going above and beyond

 ## My Success Stories
+* I fixed a high priority production owner dashboard crash in HM project in TM Systems
+* I improved the HM web app's interactivity and speed of usage by better handling async operations using non-blocking loaders for the sections carrying out async operations such as GET requests instead of using full screen blocking loader for each async operation as they were doing earlier
+* I managed HM project for nearly 6 months with code reviews, releases, sprint management and planning
+* I created entire new screens in HM project, like the owner and admin dashboard with paginated table, several async GET requests, modals, popups with paginated data on scroll, autocompletes with paginated data on scroll
+* Fixed Regex Catastrophic backtracking issue
+* I managed to shift industry to software from mechanical and learn everything with little to no guidance
+* I delivered NutriCheck on my own in 3 weeks when I did not even know React that well or did not know key packages such as Mobx and Styled Components
+* I made a speedometer component for NutriCheck that no one was able to make and saved the day!
+* I managed to improve website performance of Desserts Corner from poor to excellent with desktop scores hitting 90+, this was a long-standing problem which I managed to solve for the company
+* Delivered Muvan Cung Oreo project within 4 weeks
+* I have steadily managed to progress my career
+* Graduated from QS World rank 78 university with Sir Tim Berners Lee, inventor of the WWW, a professor there, key advancements in fibre optics took place at University of Southampton

 ## Big Billion Days
 * Massive Flipkart sale event with large volume of sales, biggest sale event of the year